cvogt/playtime/Readme.txt

 This is an amateur project exploring how convenient game development in Haskell can be.

+A lot of the code is work in progress.

 Presented at Haskell.Love 2020 https://haskell.love/jan-christopher-vogt/

 Demo game: https://www.youtube.com/watch?v=KndOBmmuDQg